adonese/noebs-docs/misc/s2s.md

 Currently we provide SDKs for: Java, and JavaScript.

-You can get Java SDK from
+You can get Java SDK from [our open source SDK](https://github.com/noebs/sdk).